Project-X-UBC/smoke-detection-net/README.md

 Data is generally pulled from the **data/** directory and model outputs are stored inside **output/**.
 Make sure to specify a new directory name for each training run by setting the parameter `output_dir` inside **main.py**.

+## Notebooks
+The notebook **visualize_prediction_results.ipynb** inside **notebooks** is a great tool for visualizing model predictions and comparing them to ground truth labels.
+We have made a [google colab version](https://colab.research.google.com/drive/1Xb7psgLqOoQGZnB2HRXxZEfHOzLu1AhM?usp=sharing) of this notebook which outputs predictions from 4x4 gridded images fed into a trained model.

 ## Generating dataset dicts
 Detectron2 expects a specific format for the metadata json files.
 The script **make_real_data_json.py** inside **src/tools** takes care of this step.
 It takes in as an argument the directory containing image data and produces a json file for the